Biography: During the Summer of 2007, Margo will be one of four Artist-In-Residence

 the displayed material without permission from the artist.

 Participating artists donate 30% of MAG on-site sales proceeds to benefit the Davistown Museum.
-When we sell work that is exhibitied on the MAG website but held elsewhwere, we solicit a 10% donation.
+When we sell work that is exhibited on the MAG website but held elsewhere, we solicit a 10% donation.
 If the artist or another gallery sells the artwork, no commission is solicited or requested.
 We hope the MAG website exposure will help sell more artwork from the artists' own studios or in galleries which show their work.